QuiltMC/rfcs/rfc/sponsorships.md

 ## Explanation

-This RFC provides a set of procedures for applying for, accepting, and terminating sponsorships, as well as requirements that sponsors must meet to be eligible for a sponsorship, and measures to take to ensure we remain transparent with and trusted by the community.
+This RFC provides a set of procedures for applying for, accepting, and terminating sponsorships, as well as guidelines for determining if a sponsor is suitable, and measures to take to ensure we remain transparent with and trusted by the community.

 ### Glossary of Terms